 2. Using an AC to DC adapter plugged into the barrel connector

-The barrel connector can be supplied an input of 7-12V.
+The barrel connector can be supplied with an input of 7-12V.
 This is regulated to 5V by the onboard voltage regulator, and the board is powered on.

 3. Using 5V input

 It is possible to power up the Arduino using the 5V and GND pins, provided that the input given is steady and regulated 5V.
 The 5V pin bypasses the voltage regulator and all the safety measures present on the Arduino Uno, so if the input exceeds 5V (5.5 is the maximum upper limit), the board can be damaged.
 It is generally advised to avoid powering up the Arduino Uno using this method.